Content style guide

 Lucidscale is one word, spelled with a big L and a little s.

-We should not use abbreviations such as Scale in customer-facing materials.
+We don’t use abbreviations such as Scale in customer-facing materials.

 Lucid Suite capabilities:

-Experiences that span across the Lucid Suite, including Team Spaces, Visual Activities, and universal canvas.
+Experiences that span the Lucid Suite, including team hubs, Visual Activities, and universal canvas.

 The byproduct of Visual Activities is a visual activity or an activity (lowercase).